Then in 1995 thousands of women stopped taking it because of reports that it increased the risk of blood clots.

 And yet I thought, nothing ventured, nothing gained – it might not be the glossiest method but the book and my friend were convincing.
 We decided to go ahead.

-The main reason I continued was that fertility awareness worked!
+Most importantly, it worked!
 I was able to avoid pregnancy and then plan pregnancy – just like it said in the book!
 Science!

 And I was able to avoid all the hassle of doctor appointments.
 And I got the wonderful “I am the queen of my fertility” feeling from being able to recognise the signs that ovulation had occurred.
 And the smugness of saving money for the NHS, and being eco, and having a method that could be used in the event of a zombie apocalypse – all that.